nopnop2002/esp-idf-uart2udp/README.md

 	![Image](https://github.com/user-attachments/assets/5aafff5a-3bab-481d-b65f-98e3dc6fd25e)
 	__Note:__
 	This application does not append an LF code to the end of the transmitted data.
-	Arduino sketch completes the input by timing out.
+	Arduino sketch completes the input by timeout.

 # Python script
 udp-client.py is UDP-Client.